The Heart Of Our Story

 Another Music Shop

-Over the years, local folks from the Mount Washington Valley came to the double reed store hoping to find guitar strings, clarinet reeds, and other basic materials.
-To answer that unfilled need, I started a second music store which we called North Conway Music Center.
-While not my first love, this store offered all the basics for local performers, teachers, and schools including band instrument rentals, lessons, repairs, and a wide choice of guitars, brass, keyboards and the like.
-I based it on the full-line music stores of 48th Street just like back in my New York City days.
-Without another full line store in a 50 mile radius, that shop did well.
+Over the years, local residents from the Mount Washington Valley would come to our double reed store hoping to find guitar strings, clarinet reeds, and other basic musical supplies.
+Recognizing this unmet need, I started a second music store called North Conway Music Center.
+While not my first love, the store offered all the essentials for local performers, teachers, and schools, including band instrument rentals, lessons, repairs, and a wide selection of guitars, brass, keyboards, and more.
+I modeled it after the full-line music stores of 48th Street in New York City.
+With no other full-line store within a 50-mile radius, the shop thrived.

-There was a need for repair of instruments other than double reeds, so I took on the task of learning the skills of an all-around instrument tech, and eventually trained apprentices so I could return my focus to oboe and bassoon.
-After 15 years of business, sold that second shop to the manager, and it continues to proudly and successfully offer the goods and services needed by local musicians, students, and visitors to the Mount Washington Valley area of New Hampshire.
+I also took on the task of learning to repair instruments beyond double reeds, eventually training apprentices so I could refocus on oboe and bassoon.
+After 15 successful years, I sold the second shop to the manager, who continues to run it proudly, providing essential goods and services to local musicians, students, and visitors to the Mount Washington Valley area of New Hampshire.

 The current location of both North Conway Music Center and Charles Double Reed Company